inuitcss/inuitcss/README.md

 Components layer.
 Components are small partials that contain discrete chunks of UI that utilise the layers that came before it, for example, a carousel, or a dropdown nav, or an image gallery, and so on.

+## Responsive

+inuitcss is built with as much extensibility as possible in mind.
+Adding full responsive functionality for every kind of module would pretty much kill the intended generic concept behind the framework.

+The one opinionated decision we made was adding [Sass-MQ](https://github.com/sass-mq/sass-mq) as a dependency, to provide at least a full working responsive grid off-the-shelf.
+So if you need media-query support in your own Sass code, have a look at the [Sass-MQ documentation on how to use it](https://github.com/sass-mq/sass-mq#how-to-use-it) properly.

+**NOTE: If you've installed inuitcss neither with npm nor with bower, make sure that Sass-MQ is properly imported in your `main.scss` in the tools layer.**

+If you want to use another media-query library like [@include-media](http://include-media.com/) or [sass-mediaqueries](https://github.com/paranoida/sass-mediaqueries), feel free to do so.
+But in this case you have to manage your [responsive widths classes](https://github.com/inuitcss/inuitcss/blob/develop/utilities/_utilities.widths.scss) yourself.